anjjriit/view-maker/README.md

 You can use your own master page, but before we start, let's double check to make sure we have what we need:

-In your masterpage, you should have your csfr token:
+In your masterpage or related partial, you should have your csfr token:

 ```
 <meta name="csrf-token" content="{!! csrf_token() !!}">
 ```

-Your masterpage should also have your css tag;
+Your masterpage or related partial should also have your css tag;

 ```
 @yield('css')
 ```

-and in the scripts section of your masterpage, you should have your call to jquery, for example:
+and in the scripts section of your masterpage or related partial, you should have your call to jquery, for example:

 ```
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>